 Avg.
 Time to Cancel a Timeshare: Roughly One Year

-Cost: Free consultation to get started, cost will vary by case.
+Cost: Free consultation to get started, cost will vary by case and resort

 Timeshare Exit Company